 Cooper Medical School of Rowan University offers an accelerated three-year track (PC3) for motivated students desiring a career in Primary Care Internal Medicine or Pediatrics.
-Students will complete their training at one of the respective Cooper University Hospital residency programs.
+Students have a direct pathway to training at one of the respective Cooper University Hospital residency programs.

 We are preparing the next generation of primary care physicians who will be providing patient-centered, humanistic and culturally-sensitive care for patients and families in New Jersey and beyond.
 Cooper’s 125+ year commitment to Camden, and CMSRU’s commitment to patient advocacy, civic responsibility and diversity make us uniquely positioned to train future primary care providers, especially for medically-underserved communities.
 Our program fosters students eager to join this special physician community, one which has the privilege of enduring and meaningful involvement in their patients’ lives.

 We hope that you will consider joining us.

 First year (M1)

 You start the year five weeks before your colleagues, with a unique course called Introduction to Basic Clinical Skills.
 This course is designed to provide you with fundamental concepts in medical communication, history-taking and physical diagnosis.
 The skills learned in this course will be put to use from the start of the first year.

 You spend a half-day every month at an NCQA-recognized Patient Centered Medical Home Clinic in your respective discipline (Pediatrics in Camden or Internal Medicine in Willingboro).
 You work directly with your primary care faculty preceptor to engage in coordinated patient-centered care as part of a multidisciplinary team.
 You spend time in this clinic in M1 and M2, and then in M3 as part of your CLIC (Cooper Longitudinal Integrated Clerkship) rotation.

 All of your other academic experiences in your first year match with those of your four-year colleagues.